-This "hands-on" applied course focuses on the creation, evaluation, development, and launch readiness of a new business or social venture.
 For each new venture, key issues are addressed in a fashion highly consistent with other formal venture planning processes, including business model development, customer discovery, product-market validation, in-depth industry and market analysis, product or service innovation, brand development, and go-to-market strategies, team selection & management, profit models, financing, and legal considerations.
-Throughout the class, students will refine their venture's business model based on instructors', visiting domain experts, peer customers, and investor feedback.

-Enrolling in this class requires a "vetted" business or social venture concept before joining the course.
-A previously vetted venture concept includes ideas that have been worked on in earlier MBA or other graduate classes, presented in formal venture competitions, or formulated within traditional venture creation programs outside of the University, as in events or classes especially targeting aspiring entrepreneurs.
-You can join the course as part of a venture team (within or external to the class) working on a new business idea before the class.
-Changing projects ("pivot") or joining another peer team after the course has started is entirely permissible.
-Working individually or preferably in teams (of no more than four), students spend the entire term developing an effective and comprehensive plan for a "real" venture concept, with proof of concept including customer-based market validation and early product/service prototypes.
+Students will refine their venture's business model throughout the class based on instructor, peer, and customer feedback.
+Working individually or preferably in teams (of no more than four), students spend the entire term developing an effective and comprehensive plan with proof of concept, including customer-based market validation and early product/service prototypes.
 Students complete the class with a comprehensive new venture planning document, an investor pitch, a minimal viable product, and a validated business model.